Upload the featured image here!

-To build a strong online presence it’s important to directly promote your profile, whether this is through your CV, covering letter, business card or email signature.
-You should think of your online profile like a business – visibility is key to the success of a brand, letting your audience know what you’re able to offer will only provide further opportunity and interaction.
+To build a strong online presence it is important to promote your profile, whether this is through your CV, covering letter, business card or email signature.

 Establishing your online presence further

-If you’ve created your chosen profiles, but are looking to establish yourself as an expert within your field, then you should concentrate on writing content.
-Within a short space of time, you can build a reputable name within online communities by writing articles about your business expertise.
-There are many online editors that are keen to accumulate brand new content via guest blogs, or you could publish and share your opinions via sites such as www.wordpress.com or www.blogger.com.
+If you have created your chosen profiles, but are looking to establish yourself as an expert within your field, then you should concentrate on writing content.
+Within a short space of time, you can build a reputable name within online communities by writing and sharing relevant articles about your business expertise.
+LinkedIn is a great platform for sharing content.
+There are also many online editors that will be keen to publish brand new content via guest blogs, or you could publish and share your opinions via sites such as www.wordpress.com or www.blogger.com.

-Whatever route you decide to take to establish your online presence, it’s important to put a strategy into place in order to build up a reputable authority.
+Whatever route you decide to take to establish your online presence, it is important to put a strategy in place in order to build up a reputable authority.
 Before choosing a social media network, think about what you want to achieve and how much time you have to commit to establishing your presence.